ZygneApps/Zygne-Architecture/README.md

     }
 ```
-Call a presennter method from your Activity
+Call a presenter method from your Activity
 ```
 presenter.start();
 ```